FladderKatten/advent_of_code_2024/README.md

 In this repository, you’ll find:

-- My solutions implemented mostly in **C++** with the use of some parser generators.
+- My solutions implemented mostly in **C++**
-- A focus mix of handmade old-school, modern, lazy, fast, slow and strange approaches.
+- A mix of handmade old-school, modern, lazy, fast, slow and strange approaches.

 ---

-##  🚀 Quick Start

-###  Building the Project
+##  🛠️ Building the Project

-Easiest way to install it as a container with everything you need, so make sure that all dependencies are included.

 1. Clone the repository: